jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.7.16 ElevationAboveStreamEuclidean

-Calculates the elevation of cells above the nearest (Euclidean distance) stream cell.
+Calculates the elevation of cells above the nearest (Euclidean distance) stream cell..

 *Parameters*: